Tailored JSON-LD for e-commerce entities, including merchant trust signals, VAT data, and return policies.

 Google supports three formats for structured data: JSON-LD, Microdata, and RDFa.
 Google (and this tool) recommends JSON-LD because it keeps your structured data entirely separate from the HTML content.
 This means it's easy to update, easy to validate, and much less risky to maintain — you're editing a script block rather than weaving attributes through your actual page markup.

 Place the generated <script type="application/ld+json"> block in the <head> section of your page.
-While it technically works in the body too, placing it in the head is the standard practice and ensures crawlers encounter it as early as possible.
+While it technically works in the body too, placing it in the head is standard practice and ensures crawlers encounter it as early as possible.

 Yes, and for sites on a CMS this is often the more practical option.
 The most widely used plugins for adding Organization schema are: